Identify Each Excerpt As Either A Haiku Or A Tercet

 Content Evocative imagery, kigo, implied meaning Variable, broader range of topics and styles

 The most reliable method to distinguish between a haiku and a tercet is to consider the overall effect and structural elements.
 Does the poem strive for a concise, evocative moment with a suggestive meaning, often containing a seasonal reference?
-If so, it's likely a haiku.
-If the poem uses three lines without the specific syllable structure or focus on imagery common to haiku, and its meaning isn't primarily suggestive, it's likely a tercet.
+Because of that, if so, it's likely a haiku.
+If the poem uses three lines without the specific syllable structure or focus on imagery common to haiku, and its meaning isn't primarily suggestive, it's likely a tercet Easy to understand, harder to ignore..

 Practice Exercises: Identifying Haiku and Tercets